 The Hebrew Language program serves the varied needs of the entire JTS student body.
 The overall goal of the program is to develop Hebrew language literacy in students whose native language is not Hebrew.
 Through this program, students acquire linguistic knowledge and competency in the use of Hebrew for academic, professional, and conversational purposes.

-While the study of modern Hebrew is one core of the program and classes are primarily conducted in Hebrew, biblical and rabbinic texts are also read and linguistically analyzed.
-The focus of Hebrew Language study at the advanced level is based upon the student's degree and program.
+While the study of modern Hebrew is at the core of the program and classes are primarily conducted in Hebrew, biblical and rabbinic texts are also read and linguistically analyzed.
 The use of the Hebrew Language Lab and other online resources for linguistic and cultural enrichment is an integral part of the program.

 The program offers semester-long courses at the beginner, intermediate, and advanced levels.
 Some of the regular courses are also offered during the summer.

-In addition to required courses, the Hebrew Department offers a number of electives designed to meet particular needs and interests.
+In addition to required courses, the Hebrew Language program offers a number of electives designed to meet particular needs and interests.

 Each school of JTS determines the level of courses its students must complete in order to fulfill its Hebrew language requirements.